 A scraper discharge is mounted on the frame to take off the cassava cake from the drum.
 However, in order to avoid damaging the filter cell, a safety space of 1 to 3 mm between the scrape mechanism and the cell is kept.

 Figure 1.
-Model Vacuum Dehydration Machine
+Model Vacuum Dehydration Machine (appropriate labeling will be more impactful)

 2.1.1 Principle of operation: